Understanding Polygons: Creating a Hexagon Window Symbol in CAD

 AutoCAD Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-This is 0, 0, so I can type 0, 0, Enter, and now it is asking for inscribed or circumscribed.
-If we choose inscribed, we can hit I, Enter, and now we can see our polygon beginning to be drawn.
-In this case, we can see that it is important to point the cursor in the right direction.
+The center of this polygon is 0,0, Enter, and now it asks for inscribed or circumscribed.
+If we choose inscribed, we can press I, Enter, and now we see our polygon beginning to be drawn.
+In this case, we can see that it’s important to point the cursor in the right direction.

-Now, I will do 1 over 8, Enter, and we can see that the circumscribed polygon is much larger.
-This is because the distance in circumscribed polygons is represented by the distance from the center of the circle to the midpoint of the line, while an inscribed polygon is the center of the circle to the endpoint of the line.
-A circumscribed polygon will go around the circumference of a circle.
+Now, I will type 1/8, Enter, and we can see that the circumscribed polygon is considerably larger.
+This is because the distance in circumscribed polygons is represented by the distance from the center of the circle to the midpoint of the line, while an inscribed polygon measures from the center of the circle to the endpoint of the line.

-An inscribed polygon will be inside of the circle, and that's why I had the circle here for the example.
-Because the handout asks for an inscribed polygon, we can choose the circle and the circumscribed polygon, which will be larger, and I can use the Delete key to delete both of those geometries.
-Let's zoom extents and CTRL S to save.
+Since the handout asks for an inscribed polygon, we can select the circle and the circumscribed polygon, which will be larger.
+I can use the Delete key to remove both of those geometries.
+Let’s zoom extents and press CTRL+S to save.

 photo of David Sellers